canonical/netplan/doc/netplan.md

     ``input`` (scalar)
     :    The input key for the tunnel.
-Or a base64-encoded private key required for Wireguard routes.
+Or a base64-encoded private key required for Wireguard tunnels.
 When the ``systemd-networkd`` backend (v242+) is used, this can also be an absolute path to a file containing the private key.

     ``output`` (scalar)